Medical Answering Services: After Hours Voicemail Menu Script

 Press 1 Sub Selection: Please leave your name, hospital name, reason for the call, and we’ll get back to you as soon as possible.
 Thank you.

-Note: With medical voicemail scripts or text messages, it’s important to stay HIPAA compliant and train your office staff on best practices.
-Implementing easy guidelines and policies for how you want to leave voicemails can help your practice avoid costly HIPAA violations.1
+Note: With medical voicemail scripts or text messages, it’s important to stay HIPAA compliant and train your office staff about best practices.
+Implementing easy guidelines and policies for how you want to leave voicemails can help your practice avoid costly HIPAA violations.

 What is the After-Hours Medical Answering Service?